-Hello new friend and welcome to Journal of Nomads!
+Hello and welcome to journal of nomads!

 Let’s start with a proper introduction…

-In September 2015, we embarked on our hitchhiking journey.
-We had the intention to travel all the way to Alaska over land and sea.
 We hitchhiked across Central and Eastern Europe, spent one month on the Greek island of Crete, sailed across the Aegean Sea to Turkey and traveled for 9 months in Turkey before crossing the border into Georgia in August 2016.

 In Georgia, we took it very easy.
 We based ourselves in different cities where we worked as online teachers to save up for the next leg of our journey.
 It also gave us plenty of time to explore the country to its fullest.

 On the boat to Kazakhstan, we met 2 English travelers with whom we went on a road trip across the Kazakh steppe.
 Our initial idea was to travel for only a couple of months in Central Asia, after which we would take a boat in Vladivostok (Russia) towards South Korea and Japan.